-Dining here is an experience in itself.
-If you wish, you can ask the receptionist/concierge for a ¨romantic dinner¨ experience.
+Dining here is an experience in itself and if you wish, you can ask the receptionist/concierge for a “romantic dinner” experience.

 Then, they will set up a table for two in the middle of the woodland, away from any other patrons.
 Your seating area will be illuminated by twinkling candles while romantic music plays in the background.
 What could be a more romantic experience?